-Regis Philbin, born in New York City on August 25, 1931, grew up in the Bronx, New York, and attended the University of Notre Dame.
+Born in New York City on August 25, 1931, famed talk show host Regis Philbin grew up in the Bronx, New York, and attended the University of Notre Dame.
 He worked on various TV shows and eventually landed the co-hosting gig that would be known as Live with Regis and Kathie Lee, and later Live with Regis and Kelly.
 Philbin has also hosted the prime-time game show Who Wants to Be a Millionaire.
 He retired from morning TV in 2011.

 Regis Francis Xavier Philbin was born on August 25, 1931, in New York City.
 Part of an Irish Catholic family, Regis Philbin was the eldest son of Frank and Florence Philbin, and grew up in the South Bronx.
 He was named after his father's alma mater, Regis High School, a Jesuit boys school in Manhattan.

 After graduating from Notre Dame in 1953, Philbin served in the U.S. Navy.
 After his discharge from the military, he began his television career with several entry-level jobs in Hollywood, including a post as a film-delivery man at KCOP-TV in Los Angeles, California.

 Philbin got his first big break in the business after he began writing tongue-in-cheek reviews of the station's newcasts and tacking them on up on walls—he was then hired as a news and sports writer.
 This led to several news and feature reporting jobs in radio and television, and then to anchoring positions.
 His first talk show, The Regis Philbin Show, on KGTV-TV in San Diego, spawned his now well-known style of "host chat" that has become his trademark.
 Without money for a writing staff, Philbin began each show sharing his own observations and opinions, and engaging the audience.
 This led to an Emmy-winning Los Angeles show called Philbin's People in which Philbin and popular personalities discussed current issues.